 Meagher was born in Ireland on April 2, 1843, and immigrated to the United States with his family, first settling in Illinois.
 Both he and his brother, John, served in the Civil War before making their way to Kansas.
 Meagher worked first as a stage driver before being appointed marshal of Wichita, Kansas, in 1871.
 Mike made his brother an assistant marshal, and also working for him were Billy Smith, Charles Bratton, and Wyatt Earp.
 After three years, Meagher left Wichita and headed to Indian Territory, where he worked as a freight wagon driver before becoming a U.S. Deputy Marshal in 1874.

-A year later; however, he returned to Wichita, where he again served as marshal.
-Meagher rarely drew his gun to settle a dispute and killed only one man while Wichita Marshal.
+A year later, however, he returned to Wichita, where he again served as marshal.
+Meagher rarely drew his gun to settle a dispute and killed only one man while serving as Wichita Marshal.
 That man, Sylvester Powell, angry at Meagher for arresting him earlier, took potshots at an outhouse behind Hope’s Saloon on January 1, 1877, with Meagher inside.
 Meagher was slightly wounded and later shot Powell to death.